Striking at the roots of poverty and hunger

 Women are major contributors to agriculture and rural economies, but face numerous challenges that men do not.
 They have less access to resources and services, including land, finance, training, inputs and equipment.

-There are more than 370 million self-identified indigenous people in some 70 countries around the world.
+It is estimated that there are more than 476 million self-identified indigenous people in some 90 countries around the world.
 But, far too often, they continue to face discrimination and their voices continue to go unheard.

 Institutions and organizations